 Phone us on 0131 665 0135 or email: centre@coel.org.uk to request your Time for Me conversation.

-For more information about our Time for Me grants click here.
+Read more information about our Time for Me grants here.

 We run a number of monthly support groups across the county.
 These are a great opportunity to meet other people in the same situation and to share experiences.
 Groups are informal and welcoming – as one carer told us “the friendship, the atmosphere & the interaction between us all is great.
 The realisation other people have the same difficulties is important.
 It helps to share problems.”

-Please contact our office for further details of our different groups:
+Please visit this page for further details of our different groups.

 We run a number of workshops and training events to help carers feel more confident about aspects of caring and to get the information they need to feel confident in their role.
 These can range from understanding challenging behaviours in dementia to coping with stress to understanding Power of Attorney or Guardianship.